exaspace/kafkawait/README.md

 The performance of the demo is around 700 messages per second on a MacBook Air.

-If you stop the event processor but leave the web server running, you'll see HTTP requests are timed out after the configured 1 second KafkaWait timeout.
+If you stop the event processor but leave the web server running, you'll see the desired behaviour: HTTP requests are timed out after the configured 1 second KafkaWait timeout (this timeout is set in MAX_WAIT_TIME in the demo server, CalculatorWebServer.java).

 ## General notes on synchronous request-response interactions on top of Kafka